Tandem Skydiving FAQ

-We have taken people with many different disabilities.
-We have some of the most experienced Tandem Instructors here at Skydive Marana.
-If you have a special requirement, please contact us so we can discuss your particular situation.
+We have some of the industries most experienced Tandem Instructors here at Skydive Marana.
+If you have special needs, please contact us so we can discuss your particular situation.
 In most cases, we can make your dreams of flight come true!
 If you have a special medical concern, please contact your doctor.

 Is there a weight limit?